 If you are a Superior member when you have your baby, your baby is enrolled with Superior STAR on his/her date of birth.
 Superior gets information from the hospital to add your baby as a new Superior member, and the hospital will also notify Medicaid about the baby's birth.
 It is still important that you contact the Department of State Health Services (DSHS) office to also report the birth of your baby.
-This will ensure the baby's Medicaid enrollment is processed as soon as possible so your baby can get all the health care he/she needs.
+In addition, contact the Health and Human Services Commission by visiting YourTexasBenefits.com or call 2-1-1.
+This will ensure the baby's Medicaid enrollment is processed as soon as possible for your baby can get all the health care he/she needs.